-Kevin serves as chair of the firm’s Patent Practice.
-With more than 20 years of experience representing Fortune 100 companies, innovators, and a wide range of technology-centered entrepreneurs, he assists clients in developing, protecting, and capitalizing on their intellectual property.
-Kevin specializes in patent litigation, counseling, and licensing; copyrights for technology and computer-related companies; and trademark/trade dress infringement.
+With more than 15 years of experience representing Fortune 100 companies, innovators, and a wide range of technology-centered entrepreneurs, Kevin assists clients in developing, protecting, and capitalizing on their intellectual property.
+He specializes in patent litigation, counseling, and licensing; copyrights for technology and computer-related companies; and trademark/trade dress infringement.

 - Successfully litigated cases involving a broad swath of technologies including: wireless standards such as CDMA and WiFi; broadband Internet technologies such as asymmetric digital subscriber line (ADSL); wireless applications such as the SMS; navigation systems; communications and other networking technologies; microprocessor technology; wireless email products; software; computer systems; LEDs; pharmaceuticals; and medical devices.

 - Successfully defended large wireless carrier in numerous patent cases throughout the United States including wins at trial, on summary judgment, and at pleading stage.

 - Successfully litigated numerous cases for client ARM Ltd. in defense of claims of patent infringement pertaining to the design of microprocessors including cases brought against downstream users of ARM-based processors.

 - Enforcement of Java software copyrights against foreign infringers.